AI Exam

 - Requires emergent surgical repair; mortality exceeds 70% without intervention.

-Ventricular Free Wall Rupture:
+Ventricular Free Wall Rupture

 - A catastrophic event causing hemopericardium and cardiac tamponade.